 Partner spotlight: Japan

-Since the establishment of UN Women, the Government of Japan has contributed to the entity, and there has been an upward trend in Japan’s core and non-core contributions over the last three years.
-Between 2011 and 2017, Japan provided an aggregate contribution of USD 92.3 million.
-In 2017, Japan was the ninth-largest core contributor with USD 5.5 million and the fourth-largest total government contributor with USD 22.4 million.
+Since the establishment of UN Women, the Government of Japan has generously contributed to the entity, largely through other resources.
+Between 2011 and 2020, Japan provided an aggregate contribution of USD 156.8 million.
+In 2020, Japan was the sixth-largest total government contributor with USD 22.5 million and the thirteenth-largest government contributor to regular resources with USD 3.9 million.

 Together we have achieved

 The Government of Japan is a vital partner in UN Women’s mission to achieve gender equality and women’s empowerment.
 In an interview with UN Women, Japan’s Minister for Foreign Affairs, Motegi Toshimitsu, highlights why realizing gender equality is an important goal for Japan.